denoland/std/agents/router.md

 set to true, so that the switched to agent is not called.

-If the message contains any text beyond just switching information, then that must be passed on to the switched agent, so call the "agents_switch" with the parameter "rewrittenPrompt" to pass on a rewritten version of the users prompt with all the switching information removed.
+If the message contains any text beyond just switching information, then that should be passed on to the switched agent, so call the "agents_switch" with the parameter "rewrittenPrompt" to pass on a rewritten version of the users prompt with all the switching information removed.